unaveed/SecureMessaging/README.md

 	-h Help, displays list of acceptable arguments

-	-r [hostname] Specify which which to connect/run on.
+	-r [hostname] Specify which host to connect/run on.

-	-p [port] Specifiy whihc port the program will run on.
+	-p [port] Specifiy which port the program will run on.

 	-k [key] for providing a passphrase for encryption (only Alice.py accepts this argument)